dotlang/language/README.md

 For generic functions, any call to a function which does not rely on the generic type, will be checked by compiler even if there is no call to that generic function.
 Any call to another function relying on generic argument, will be checked by compiler to be defined.

 ## Protocols
+- You can also include storage class in a function signature in a protocol:
+`protocol Stringer[T] := { func toString(val:T) }`

 - A type definition can require a protocol without input type which implies that protocol is enforced with the parent type meaning there are functions based on that protocol for the given type:
 ```
 protocol Disposable[T] := { func dispose(T) }
 type FileHandle := +Disposable int
 ```
+But this is not mandatory.
 - Syntax to enforce protocol:
 `protocol Eq[T] := +Ord[T] { ... }`
 `func isInArray[T](x:T, y:array[T]) +Eq[T] -> bool { loop(var n: T <- y) {if ( equals(x,n) ) return true} return false }`